Last Updated on

-Some protein powders are loaded with artificial sugars for the diet conscious.
-These may be unsuitable for pregnant women as they often cross the placenta and make it to the baby.
-While saccharin containing powder should definitely be avoided, other powders containing xylitol, sucralose, and stevia also have some uncertainty over whether they pose a threat or not.
-So it’s best to avoid the powders containing these ingredients.
+Protein powders containing xylitol, sucralose, maltitol also have some uncertainty over whether they pose a threat or not.
+However, as stevia is a plant and occurs from nature, it is considered the best choice among sweeteners.
+It’s best to avoid the powders containing these ingredients.
 Furthermore, to stay on the safer side, it’s best to avoid all artificial sweeteners and protein powders containing them.

 3. Fillers and Flavouring Agents

 Fillers are substances added to protein powders to add bulk when mixed into a shake.
 They also give texture and consistency to the drink that makes it taste better.
 Some common fillers include xanthan gum, guar gum, palatinose and other ingredients that have little or no nutritional value.
 They can add some empty calories and make you feel fuller without any actual benefits.
 Flavouring agents are often devoid of any nutrition, and sometimes they are not all that natural as they claim to be.
 They are treated chemically and processed before making their way into the protein powders.
 So avoid powders containing fillers and flavouring agents.